JavaForth.jar |

 All other parameters are passed to the Forth application via the non-standard

-next-arg
+next-arg word.

 So, to run the interpreter on the test suite, give the command: